ncontiero/dkcutter-nextjs/README.md

 ✔ Do you want to use Next.Js app folder? … No / Yes
 ✔ What database ORM would you like to use? › None
-✔ What Authentication Provider would you like to use? › None ✔ Do you want to use T3 Env? … No / Yes
-✔ What Automated Dependency Updater do you want to use? › None ✔ Do you want the project to be configured? … No / Yes ✔ Project created!
+✔ What Authentication Provider would you like to use? › None ✔ What Automated Dependency Updater do you want to use? › None ✔ Do you want the project to be configured? … No / Yes ✔ Project created!